vishsiri/vishsiri/README.md

  ### What I'm doing:

-- 👯 I’m make a Minecraft Server in Thailand
+- 👯 I’m make a Minecraft Server in Thailand Powered by I HAVE CPU
 - 📫 How to reach me: s.vish555@gmail.com

 <h3 align="left">Languages and Tools:</h3>